From general security concepts to implementing a smart admin strategy, this WordPress security resource guide will give you a leg up.

-While WordPress is the most popular content management system in the world — and nearly 30 percent of all websites run on WordPress — that popularity also translates into WordPress security risks.
-Why?
+That popularity, however, also translates into WordPress security risks.
 WordPress is open-source software that depends on its users for secure installation and maintenance.

-WordPress security includes installing WordPress on a reputable hosting platform; keeping the core software and WordPress plugins and themes updated; setting strong admin and user passwords; and managing user roles with WordPress security in mind.
-In addition, it’s important to secure all websites with an SSL certificate.
+WordPress security includes basics like installing WordPress on a reputable hosting platform, keeping WordPress and its associated plugins and themes updated, setting strong admin and user passwords, and managing user roles thoughtfully.

 SSL, which stands for Secure Sockets Layer, is a layer of security that establishes an encrypted link between a user’s web browser and a web server.
 These days, an SSL certificate is practically a requirement, so don’t be tempted to skip it.